raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

 ### arity

 Before we jump in, let's get some terminology straight.
 Functions have *arity*, meaning the number of arguments they accept.
-A "unary" function accepts one argument, a "polyary" function takes more than one argument.
+A "unary" function accepts one argument, a "polyadic" function takes more than one argument.
 There are specialized terms we can use: A "binary" function accepts two, a "ternary" function accepts three, and you can rustle about with greek or latin words and invent names for functions that accept more than three arguments.
-I often use *n-ary* notation for such functions, as in "7-ary" rather than "heptary."

 Some functions accept a variable number of arguments, we call them *variadic*, although variadic functions and functions taking no arguments aren't our primary focus in this essay.